kevinrfoster/ecob2000_lecture1A/README.md

-It’s important to remember that there are some cases where the factor values are well ordered (as with highest educational qualification) versus others such as EST_ST (the state the person lives in) where there is not necessarily an ordering.
+It’s important to remember that there are some cases where the factor values are well ordered (as with highest educational qualification) versus others such as `State` (the state the person lives in) where there is not necessarily an ordering.
 (It’s alphabetical, nothing else.)

 Factors are really useful, enough that different people have developed packages specifically to manipulate factors.